-(3) Investment properties included in net income is comprised of fair value changes on investment properties of \$(486) for the year ended December 31, 2023, (December 31, 2022 - \$667), net of amortization of leasing commissions and tenant inducements of \$34 for the year ended December 31, 2023, (December 31, 2023, We have used assumptions that reflect known changes in the property values including changes in expected future cash flows.
+(3) Investment properties included in net income is comprised of fair value changes on investment properties of \$(444) (December 31, 2022 - \$676), net of amortization of leasing commissions and tenant inducements of \$36 (December 31, 2022 - \$43).
+As at December 31, 2023, we have used assumptions that reflect known changes in the property values including changes in expected future cash flows.

 (4) Transfers into Level 3 occur when the inputs used to price the assets and liabilities lack observable market data, and as a result, no longer meet the Level 1 or 2 definitions at the reporting date.
-Transfers out of Level 3 occur when the pricing inputs become more transparent and satisfy the Level 1 or 2 criteria and are primarily the result of observable market data being available at the reporting date, thus removing the requirement to rely on inputs that lack observability.
+Transfers out of Level 3 occur when the pricing inputs become more transparent and satisfy the Level 1

-(5) Foreign currency translation relates to the foreign exchange impact of translating Level 3 assets and liabilities of foreign subsidiaries from their functional currencies to Canadian dollars.

-(6) Mortgages and loans were classified as amortized cost under IAS 39 for the year ended December 31, 2021.
+- or 2 criteria and are primarily the result of observable market data being available at the reporting date, thus removing the requirement to rely on inputs that lack observability. - (5) Foreign currency translation relates to the foreign exchange impact of translating Level 3 assets and liabilities of foreign subsidiaries from their functional currencies to Canadian dollars. - (6) Mortgages and loans were classified as amortized cost under IAS 39 for the year ended December 31, 2021.
 On application of the classification overlay on January 1, 2022, mortgages and loans are measured at FVTPL or FVOCI.
 During the fourth quarter of 2022, we had a change to our fair value methodology for mortgages and loans that constitutes a change in estimate as at December 31, 2022.
 Levelling changed from Level 3 to Level 2 as a result of applying fair value enhancements in valuing mortgages and loans supporting insurance liabilities.
 See Mortgages and loans section above for further details.